UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_01.md

 Russian empire in the early 1800s.

-The width of the line is the number of soldiers in the army and the color represents whether the are marching against Moscow (gold/brown) or retreating back to France (black).
+The width of the line is the number of soldiers in the army and the colour represents whether the are marching against Moscow (gold/brown) or retreating back to France (black).
 The bottom of the chart shows how the temperature changed during the campaign.

 It does take a few seconds to digest the graph when you first see it, but once you have familiarized yourself with it, you appreciate how you